EverybodySurf/SurfHub/README.md

 A community hangout/hub/lab and directory with swell and surf forcasting tools baked in.

 Did:👇
-smoothed out some si

 + todo:👇

-add supabase real time chat ability
++setting up chat:

-Redirect unauthenticated users who try to access the dashboard to a sign-in/sign-up page.
++Redirect unauthenticated users who try to access the     dashboard to a sign-in/sign-up page.
 This keeps your navigation clean and guides users to the right place.